Sugar Moon Season

 Maple syrup, derived from the sap of the sugar maple sap is a very complex combination of water, sugar, minerals, anti-oxidants, and vitamins.
 “May your sap run strong and sweet” is a common “good luck” saying between sugar makers.
 First Nations people would leave their year-round settlements and travel to the “sugar bushes” to set up their “sugar camps” for the period of the Maple Moon.

-For a delicious seasonal treat of Maple Pecan Sticky Buns, click the maple leaves for recipe from Sally's Baking Addiction.
+For a delicious treat of Maple Pecan Sticky Buns, click the maple leaves for recipe from Sally's Baking Addiction.

 May your sap run strong and sweet this season.